 Beware the power of your words

-Eliminate words such as ‘can’t’ ‘should’ ‘ought to’ ‘don’t.’
+Eliminate words such as ‘can’t’ ‘should’ ‘ought to’, ‘don’t.’
 Use words such as ‘can’ ‘will do’, ‘better’, ‘easier’, ‘more’, ‘it’s’ possible’.
 All these open you up to possibility.
-Importantly, your words have great power and just like everything in life, they are energy.
-Energy cannot be destroyed, so it no use fighting or arguing with your inner voices.
+Importantly, your words have great power, and just like everything in life, they are energy.
+Energy cannot be destroyed, so it is no use fighting or arguing with your inner voices.
 You can only transform or transfer it.
 Furthermore, energy only does one of two things.
 Energy expands or contracts.
-Specifically, choose words which ensure you are expanding your focus out towards possibilities.
+Specifically, choose words which ensure you are expanding your focus towards possibilities.
 Importantly, you must program your mind, your focus to pay attention to what you do want.

 What you resist persist

 When you argue with yourself, that pesky voice in the head, you are simply giving it more power.
 And what you focus on grows.
 The more you argue and fight the enemy, the bigger you make this mental monster.
 Resistance is futile in this instance.
 A better way to tackle the voice is to listen with no judgement and ignore it.

 Next, after awareness and letting it go, replace it with words that are helpful and towards what you want.
 Your words have immense power.
 Look at yourself through the lens of kindness, compassion and curiosity and become your own best friend.
 Similarly, if you mess up, review the event and decide how you can improve next time.
 In the sporting world and performance psychology, we use a term called ‘Focus, Feedback, Fix.’
 This is a far better strategy for improving results and achieving greater levels of success.
 Finally, it takes consistency and persistence.

 Awareness empowers you to instruct your subconscious mind better